-Seahawks Radio can once again be found on 710 ESPN Seattle, the flagship station for the 2012 season, and KIRO Radio 97.3 FM.
+Seahawks Radio can once again be found on 710 ESPN Seattle, the flagship station, and KIRO Radio 97.3 FM.
 Wall to wall coverage begins each game day with the "Pregame Huddle ' hosted by Dori Monson and joined by former Seahawks Paul Moyer, Sam Adkins, Dave Wyman, Craig Terrill and Mack Strong with executive producer Matt Johnson.
 Steve Raible and Warren Moon follow with the call in the booth with Jen Mueller providing sideline reports, and the broadcast day concludes with a post-game show featuring exclusive interviews with Seahawks players from the locker room.

 "Seahawks Huddle", the club's weekly radio show, can be heard on 710 ESPN Seattle every Thursday from 12:00-2:00pm.
 Beginning during training camp, the "Huddle" offers an inside look at the Seahawks and the NFL and features Seahawks players, coaches and guests from around the League.